Fan Bingbing: 2007–2017: Heyday

 In 2013, Fan appeared as Dr. Wu's assistant, Wu Jiaqi, in the mainland Chinese version of Iron Man 3, which was released on 1 May.
 The same year, she starred alongside Aarif Rahman in the romantic comedy One Night Surprise, which aired on Chinese Valentine's Day.
 The low-budget film became a commercial success and received positive reviews.
 On 9 December 2013, the Chinese e-commerce giant Alibaba Group's B2C business Taobao announced that Fan topped the list of the most valuable celebrities for boosting online business and said that Fan influenced approximately in sales on its ecommerce website.
 On 22 December, Fan received the Best Actress Award and the Hottest Figure Award at the Baidu Hot Ceremony.
-In 2014, Fan portrayed the mutant Blink (Clarice Ferguson) in the American superhero film X-Men: Days of Future Past.
+In 2014, Fan portrayed the mutant Blink (Clarice Ferguson) in X-Men: Days of Future Past.
 She also announced that she has a four-film contract with 20th Century Fox, yet she has not appeared in another X-Men film since.
 On 31 May, Barbie announced the launch of the Fan Bingbing Celebrity Specialty doll in Shanghai.
 Louis Vuitton also chose Fan as the first Asian actress to be provided with a specially tailored dress for their red carpet.

-In the series The Empress of China, Fan portrays the titular character Wu Zetian, the only female emperor in Chinese history.
-The 82-episode TV series was broadcast on Hunan Television from 21 December 2014 to 5 February 2015, and recorded the highest ratings for the year.
+The historical television drama The Empress of China (2014) marked the third time Fan served as both producer and lead actor.
+Across the 82-episode series, she plays the titular Wu Zetian, the only female emperor in Chinese history, from her teenage years to old age.
+As a pet project of Fan, inspired by her childhood crush on Angela Pan's Wu Zetian, the project took seven years to develop and eight months to film.
+It aired on Hunan Television from 21 December 2014 to 5 February 2015.
+The drama was briefly pulled off-air midway through its broadcast before being re-edited to remove cleavage-revealing costumes, though befitting of the Tang dynasty.
+It received mixed reviews but was a major commercial success.
 The same year, she starred in wuxia fantasy film The White Haired Witch of Lunar Kingdom.
 In 2015, Fan joined the China Central Television (CCTV) variety show as a judge in Amazing Chinese and as a contestant in the reality television show Challenger's Alliance.
 She was ranked fourth on Forbes World's Highest-Paid Actresses list for 2015.